Welcome to the Scéal Grá KAL!

 Recommended Supplies (available below)

-- Scéal Grá pattern (if you purchased your pattern before mid-August 2021, be sure to download the updated version)
+- Scéal Grá pattern (click here to purchase the pattern – if you purchased your pattern before mid-August 2021, be sure to download the updated version)

 - Yarn Requirements: